Newsletter 1(1), October 1955, p.1

 5. Ho!
 Give a Fair Go.
 A new song by M. Lilley

-6. Hungary Jim the Miner.
+6. Hungry Jim the Miner.
 A new song by M. Lawson

 7. A new song Wally the Weatherman by Wally Goodbody set to an old bush tune